 Dry ingredients.
-Sift together the flour, cream of tartar, salt, baking soda, baking powder, pumpkin pie spice and cinnamon.
+Sift together the flour, corn starch, salt, baking soda, baking powder, pumpkin pie spice and cinnamon.

 Mix the dry ingredients in to the wet.

 Forming cookies.
 To prevent cookies from sticking to your baking tray, I always suggest using parchment paper.
-Use a 3 tbsp cookie scoop (this is the size of an ice cream scoop) and roll each into a ball.
+Use a 3 tbsp cookie scoop (this is the size of an ice cream scoop) to scoop out the cookie dough.